msharrock/deepbleed/README.md

 $ docker pull msharrock/deepbleed
 ```
 <br/>
-To run a prediction, start the docker image and initiatize with access to the data path volume:
+To run a prediction, start the docker image and initiatize with access to the data path volume:<br/>
 ```
 $ docker run -it msharrock/deepbleed bash -v /path/to/data
 ```